pgillet/my-resume/webcontent/index.md

 Exotrail is a space service company from Palaiseau, Ile-de-France, France, founded in 2017.
 The company produces electric propulsion systems used in smallsats.
 It also develops an orbital transfer vehicle - the SpaceVan - for smallsats.
-Type of business or sector: new space :rocket:
+_Type of business or sector_: new space :rocket:
 _Main activities & responsibilities_: DevOps engineering mostly, I don't really do data engineering yet...But data is coming!